 - Microsoft Azure AI Document Intelligence for optical character recognition on uploaded documents where text extraction is required.

 To return a useful response, AI features transmit the relevant inputs to the provider.
-Depending on the feature, these inputs can include contact details (names, email addresses, phone numbers), property and listing addresses, the bodies of communications you exchange in Flatre (including emails received from clients and counterparties when inbound triage is enabled), uploaded document content, transaction metadata, and prior AI conversation history.
+Depending on the feature, these inputs can include contact details (names, email addresses, phone numbers), property and listing addresses, the bodies of communications you exchange in Flatre (including emails received from clients and counterparties when inbound triage is enabled), uploaded document content, transaction metadata, prior AI conversation history, and consented call transcripts or audio when a Voice summary is requested.

 Content sent to these providers is governed by the providers' commercial terms.
 Under those terms our customer content is not used to train their generally available models and is retained by the provider only for the limited periods required to deliver, debug, and secure the service (commonly up to 30 days for OpenAI's standard API).
 Where supported by the provider, we may enable zero-retention processing for specific features.